-Over the past two decades businesses and organizations have reduced their planning horizons to just a few years as the pace of change accelerates and uncertainty increases.
-However, reducing planning horizons doesn’t protect against near-term disruptions or help organizations prepare for the long-term.
+Over the past two decades, businesses and organizations have reduced their planning horizons to just a few years as the pace of change accelerates and uncertainty increases.
+However, reducing planning horizons doesn’t protect against near-term disruptions or help organizations prepare for the long term.
 So what does that mean for your strategic planning techniques moving forward?

-In our guide, we discuss the many benefits of futures and foresight when it comes to strategic planning, as well as five key signs that this planning model could be right for your organization.
+Our guide discusses the many benefits of futures and foresight when it comes to strategic planning, as well as five key signs that this planning model could be right for your organization.
 Download the full guide now.